Content Design

 Content Strategy & Approach

-I looked for ways to improve scannability, reduce cognative load, and get users from a to b faster.
+When updating the content, I looked for ways to improve scannability, reduce cognative load, and get users from A to B faster.
 Respect is a key pillar of the brand voice.
 It was important to be respectful of the user's time.

 I had to decide who to talk to first: mentors or mentees.
-Based on the different user journeys, mentees were chosen as the priority, since they're less familiar with the platform.
+Based on the different user journeys I learned about during discovery, mentees were chosen as the priority.
+As a group, they're less familiar with the platform and more likely to need guidance and information about what's being offered.

 Finally, I pulled on the available user insights to reframe benefits that would speak to both user groups.